-Such is the state that in Buddhism is known as ‘quiescent stillness’ wherein mental images, thoughts and turbulent emotions are absent - leaving only naked and empty abidance as our true selves.
-There does come a time however, when any kind of discrimination is seen to be creating a schism in the Oneness that is all - without any exception.
-In the final analysis, all things, including thoughts and feelings are seen to be none other than that one single essence.
-Observing anything without bias, preference or any kind of reification – in other words in pure acceptance and surrender to the suchness of everything as it is – the distinction that defines one thing as different from another disappears, as does the difference between object and subject – and in the absence of any specific or discriminating basis, all is seen as emptiness.
+Such is the state that is known as ‘quiescent stillness’ wherein mental images, thoughts and turbulent emotions are absent - leaving only naked and empty abidance as our true selves.
+There does come a time however, when the slightest discrimination of any kind is seen to be creating a schism in the Oneness that is all - without any exception.
+In the final analysis, all things, anything whatsoever, including thoughts and feelings - and everything in the eternal world also - are seen to be none other than that one single essence.
+Observing without bias, preference or any kind of reification – in other words in pure acceptance and absorption in the suchness of everything just as it is – the distinction that defines one thing as different from another disappears, as does the difference between object and subject – and in the absence of any specific or discriminating basis, all is seen as completely uncontrived, undefinable and indescribable emptiness.

 Renunciation means non-attachment to identifying with individual selfhood, but not rejection.
 Rejection is simply the opposite of attachment and both refer to the biases of an individual.
 In fact, ultimately it is not rejecting anything at all that constitutes renunciation!
 We do not reject the form of things as they present themselves when seen, including our ‘ego’, thoughts and feelings, which are a part of nature itself no less than the sun and moon and stars, but we reject the colouring of them as good or bad according to the viewpoint of our individuality.
 Nay, we do not even reject that!
 Neither should renunciation be seen in terms of looking for something else!
 As Hui Neng says:

 To seek enlightenment by separating from this world

 is as absurd as to search for a rabbit's horn.